 Click the orange button to the right to learn more about what you can start doing today.

 Hi David- We spoke this summer when I first joined PeopleBeatingCancer.
 I am now in week 20 of my treatment.
-Just to refresh, I am a 52 yo African American male who was smoldering multiple myeloma since 2016- progressed to stage 1 MM last summer.
+Just to refresh, I am a 52 yo African American male who was smoldering multiple myeloma since 2016- progressed to stage 1 Multiple Myeloma last summer.

 My regimen is conservative but effective.
 I am on Velcade once a week and Dexamethazone, They lowered the dosage on the Velcade because my white cell counts (leukopenia)were getting so low.